 - Irene uses the food funds she is able to contribute herself for raw dairy which is not covered by food stamps (although I do know of one other friend in town who is able to buy raw goat milk with food stamps because she is allergic to cow milk).

-- If Irene finds that she must buy something at the supermarket, she makes sure that it is a low spray item like asparagus or a GMO free item based on analysis of the ingredients label.
+- If Irene finds that she must buy something at the supermarket, she makes sure that it is a low spray item like asparagus or a GMO-free item based on an analysis of the ingredients label.

 Hat’s off to Irene for showing us all how to eat healthy during hard economic times.
 Her refusal to accept anything less than the best, nutrient dense fare for herself and her family is the line in the sand that opens the door to solutions.

 Well done Irene!

 Are you on a food stamps budget too?
 What are your tricks for eating healthy, local, and/or organic despite this challenge?
 Please share to inspire those who may be facing a similar situation.